designategold7/CIDrecords/README.md

-# 6th Judicial District - Specialized Investigative Toolkit
+# ASRP CID 6th Judicial District - Specialized Investigative Toolkit

 This repository contains the custom software suite developed for the Criminal Investigations Division (CID) and Drug Task Force (DTF).
 It consists of two integrated components: